-'Very disturbing': Coronavirus pandemic crisis is accelerating at a scary pace
+Covid 19 coronavirus: Pandemic cases accelerating at scary pace

 Top US infectious disease expert Dr Anthony Fauci has warned the US could see more than 100,000 new coronavirus infections per day if it does not contain the current outbreak.

-Speaking to Congress along with other health officials, Dr Fauci warned on Tuesday he "would not be surprised" to see the current 40,000 infections per day soar past the 100,000 mark.
+Speaking to Congress along with other health officials, Fauci warned on Tuesday he "would not be surprised" to see the current 40,000 infections per day soar past the 100,000 mark.

 The director of the National Institute of Allergy and Infectious Diseases told the US Senate that "clearly we are not in total control right now" of the pandemic and warned social distancing and mask wearing was essential.